jamestiotio/compstruct-vscode/README.md

 ### JSim Continuation Lines Detection Issue

 Multiline detection which spans across newline characters (and indicated by lines starting with the character `+`) might not be supported yet by the TextMate grammar engine as elaborated [here](https://github.com/microsoft/vscode-textmate/issues/32).
 To add support for this feature, might need to migrate to Monarch instead of TextMate or implement a more sophisticated, real-time detector using TypeScript.

+### Syntax Highlighting for Negative Numbers

+More work needs to be done since attempts of using regular expressions to syntax-highlight negative numbers (i.e. including the hyphens) did not work as intended.